 Your participation in promotions is building your “promo reputation” on BookFunnel.
 This reputation will be shared with the organizer of the promo you join, but is not visible to other author participants.

-Every promotion you participate in after May 1,
+Every promotion you have participated in since May 1,

 If you join a promo and then remove your book before the promotion starts, the promo will not count towards your reputation.

 If you remove a book from an active promotion